cloudspannerecosystem/spanner-cli/README.md

 In a read-write transaction, you can add a tag following `BEGIN RW TAG <tag>`. spanner-cli adds the tag set in `BEGIN RW TAG` as a transaction tag.
-The tag will also be used as request tags within the transaction.
+The tag will also be used as the prefix of request tags within the transaction.

+spanner-cli generates request tags in the following format.

+`<request tag>` ::＝ `<transaction tag>_<sequence number>_<SQL Text>`

+Because the length of a request_tag is [limited to 50 characters](https://github.com/googleapis/googleapis/blob/150b4079b6441ea8b3d7f9a71d0be7bbacbb4e3a/google/spanner/v1/spanner.proto#L466-L476), request tags, especially SQL Text embedded at the end of a request tag, may be truncated.

 ```
 # Read-write transaction